 Because of this, you need a strong start and a strong foundation; without one, those reactions and that feedback will carry no significance for your brand.

-This foundation is both the impetus for and the measurement tool of these ongoing reader reactions, so don’t underestimate its importance by attempting to improvise your strategy.
+A content marketing foundation is both the impetus for and the measurement tool of these ongoing reader reactions, so don’t underestimate its importance by attempting to improvise your content marketing strategy.

 Over the years he's written for publications like Forbes, Entrepreneur, Marketing Land, Search Engine Journal, ReadWrite and other highly respected online publications.
 Connect with Tim on Linkedin & Twitter.